devMotcho/DataMotive/README.md

 ---

-- Possibility to send bootstrap alerts with django.contrib.messages;
+- Possibility to send custom bootstrap alerts with django.contrib.messages;
 - CRUD Products;
 - View Stock with Chart Js;
-- Whenever a Product is Created a Django signal is sent to create a new instance of that Product Stock;
+- Whenever a Product is Created a Django signal is sent to create a new instance of that Product in Stock with quantity 0;
 - CRUD Categories, Measurements;
 - CRUD Partners ( Suppliers and Clients) and their Entity Types;
-- Make discount Products and see the Final Price;
 - CRUD Transactions ( Sales and Purchases );
-- Every Creation, Modification or Deletion of a Sales / Purchase is logically set so the Stock quantity and price is updated accordingly;
+- Every Creation, Modification or Deletion of a Sales and Purchases is logically set so the Stock quantity and price are updated accordingly;
-- Whenever a new User is Created a Django signal is sent to create a new instance of Profile with the User;
+- Whenever a new User is Created a Django signal is sent to create a new instance of Profile with that User;
 - Have to be Authenticated to View any content or data, if not you will be redirected to login page;
 - Docker-compose will make migrations, migrate and create a super user for you;